Certification and Classification of Linear Quantum Error Mitigation Methods

 \subsection{Characterisation}

-We consider a noise channel to be characterised when we can express it as a Kraus map \cite{Preskill2018Lecture} or transfer matrix (\secR{TransferMatrix}).
-With access to quantum hardware one can characterise (\ie determine the structure of) noise channels using gate-set tomography \cite{Greenbaum2015}, classical simulation, \etc But, for illustrative purposes, we will consider three explicit classes of noise: stochastic noise (SN, \secR{SN}), rotational errors (RE, \secR{RE}), and (stochastic) over-rotation errors (ORE, \secR{ORE}).
-It can be useful to model noise channels in different ways for different applications.
+We consider an error channel to be characterised when we can express it as a Kraus map \cite{Preskill2018Lecture} or transfer matrix (\secR{TransferMatrix}).
+With access to quantum hardware one can characterise (\ie determine the structure of) error channels using gate-set tomography \cite{Greenbaum2015}, classical simulation, \etc But, for illustrative purposes, we will consider three explicit classes of noise: stochastic noise (SN, \secR{SN}), rotational errors (RE, \secR{RE}), and (stochastic) over-rotation errors (ORE, \secR{ORE}).
+It can be useful to model error channels in different ways for different applications.